jcortez-dev/tarea1/README.md

 ```
 GET localhost:8080/api/car/{carId}
 ```
 3. To filter cars, you can indicate it on the request.
-You can filter cars by: color, maximumprice and car type.
+You can filter cars by: car color, maximum price and car type.
 You can use any amount of filters you want:

 ```
 GET localhost:8080/api/car/filter?maxprice={maxPrice}&color={color}&type={type}